-PSIO 259-3 (3-0-1) 15 weeks
+PSIO 259-3 (BC=4)

-Elementary Physiology II Integrative human physiology focusing on functions of the human body with special emphasis on control and integration of these functions.
+Elementary Physiology II

+Integrative human physiology focusing on functions of the human body with special emphasis on control and integration of these functions.
 The responses and adaptations to exercise will be used as a foundation upon which the concepts of control and integration will be discussed.
 Some topics from PSIO 258 will be revisited to discuss control and integration of cellular and systemic function.